Authors will do anything to become famous.

 “It’s not anywhere near a base.”
 She pauses, watching his chest rise and fall rapidly.
 He takes a deep breath.
 A few moments later, his breathing slows.
 “They sent you here because of the type of therapy you need.
 This is special treatment, not rejection.”

+He counts the passing of five seconds.
 “I engage physical therapy.”

 “You sure do.”